 Adapting for autism spectrum disorder (ASD)

 Some parents report that their child’s love of rules makes refeeding and rapid weight gain easier.
-Others say their child can only eat if given some autonomy over meals.
-Still, the parents must be able to steer choices so that portions are large enough.
-Progress may be slower, but some report that this approach has eventually freed their child of the illness.
-Autism presents in such varied forms that there is no unique, correct way of modifying the eating disorder treatment.
-You and your clinical team will need to assess, experiment and adapt.
-You are not alone though: others have been contributing their know-how – see my website for more.
+Others say their child can only eat if given some autonomy over meals – though parents must still steer choices to ensure portions are large enough.
+Progress may be slower, but some report that this approach has eventually freed their child from the illness.

 Expect full recovery